 The primary element that makes bitcoin so unique as a digital currency and payment network is its underlying blockchain foundation.
 So let’s talk about how blockchain makes bitcoin possible using principles of the universe, like math and science, without the need for accountants, bookkeepers, banks, or governments.

-The most plain and simple way to understand the word “blockchain” is by separating the word “block” from the word “chain.”
+The simplest and plainest way to understand the word “blockchain” is by separating the word “block” from the word “chain.”

 Imagine a list of transactions showing payments sent to and from people getting listed one after the other as they occur.
 Then, once the maximum amount of transaction data in the list has been reached, the list of records becomes a block of data.